tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 If you decide you want to exclusively use Live Variables and Code Blocks, you can set [setVisualExperimentsEnabled](/android/help/reference/com/optimizely/Optimizely.html#setVisualExperimentsEnabled%28boolean%29) to false.

-**Note: Disabling the Visual Editor will also disable the ability for us to track view goals and tap goals.
-If you disable the Visual Editor, you'll need to rely only on custom event goals to track conversions.**
+**Note: Disabling the Visual Editor will also disable the ability to track tap goals.
+If you disable the Visual Editor, you'll need to rely only on view goals and custom event goals to track conversions.**

 ## Register Live Variables